atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 ## Surely this is a solved problem?

-Whilst there are both fast or accurate versions of many of these functions, none of them are able utilise modern compiler technology such as autovectorisation and thread based parallelism efficiently.
-Also there are no fast *and* accurate versions of these functions, so we usually have to pick one.
+While great effort has been expended in key function optimization, current techniques are unable to efficiently utilize   modern compiler technology such as auto-vectorisation and thread based parallelism.
+This leads to the situation in which users are forced to trade off accuracy and speed, with no implementation that is both *fast* and *accurate*.

 [See this for an example of *accurate*](https://blog.sigplan.org/2021/08/26/high-performance-correctly-rounded-math-libraries-for-32-bit-floating-point-representations/)